What is unclaimed Italian property?

-In the first instance, legitimate researchers will seek unclaimed property through sources made available under freedom of information laws.
-Since 2014, the Italian Tax Authority has made it possible for the public to search online for land registry records and titles.
+In the first instance, legitimate researchers will seek unclaimed Italian property through sources made available under freedom of information laws.
+For example, since 2014, the Italian Tax Authority has made it possible for the public to search online for land registry records and titles.
 You will need to register an account, then supply information such as:

 – Name of presumed owner, even if deceased (maiden name, if female).